Framework

 Delegate

-Important work, but not your zone of genius.
+Important work, but low integration for you.
 Hand it off.

 Elevate

-High impact + your superpowers.
+High impact + high integration.
 Your sweet spot.

 Know Thy Work